LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/PeerReview.md

 	- Describe the input/output of the requests
 	- Why is this code important/needed
 4. Do you see any bugs/issues within the code?
-5. Can you suggest any changes or refactoring to the code?
+5. What did you like about the implementation?
+Please elaborate on why.
 6. Would you suggest anything to be done differently?
+How would you refactor?

 Review the list below of the user stories you can conduct a review on: